 - Laundry detergent

-- Stain treatment (ex: Shout, Spray ‘n Wash, etc)
+- Commercial Stain Remover (ex: Shout, Spray ‘n Wash, etc.)

 - Ivory bar soap